microsoft/NubesGen/docs/runtimes/quarkus.md

 NubesGen supports deploying Quarkus applications both using the JVM and using the native image compilation (GraalVM).

-## Tutorial 1: running a Quarkus application on the JVM
+## Tutorial: running a Quarkus application on the JVM and as a native image

 __Prerequisites:__